itsyaboii1337/ML/README.md

-# Higgs Boson Machine Learning Challenge
+# EPFL Machine Learning Higgs 2019
-EPFL CS-433 Machine Learning - Project 1
+EPFL: CS-433 Machine Learning - Project 1

 EPFL Machine Learning course held [an InClass Prediction Competition in Kaggle](https://www.kaggle.com/c/epfml18-higgs), which is a copy of [the earlier official Kaggle competition by CERN](https://www.kaggle.com/c/higgs-boson).
 This repository contains our winning solution to this competition.
 Our team **RED** finally ranked **11 of 201 teams**.